lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 ### IAM Roles

-Currently all access to CloudWatch is done server side by the Grafana backend using the official AWS SDK.
-If your Grafana server is running on AWS you can use IAM Roles and authentication will be handled automatically.
+Currently all access to CloudWatch is done server side by the ThingSPIN backend using the official AWS SDK.
+If your ThingSPIN server is running on AWS you can use IAM Roles and authentication will be handled automatically.

 See the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)